iconoir-icons/iconoir/README.md

 A React library is available to install under the name `iconoir-react`.
 For more details, see the package [README](./packages/iconoir-react).

+## Figma

+The library is available in the Figma community [here](https://www.figma.com/community/file/983248991460488027/Iconoir-Pack).

 ## License

 MIT License